MMC & TWIC

 - Completed Drug Test (See Drug Testing Compliance Policy)

 The Merchant Mariner Credential Acceptance Checklist lists the minimum materials to be submitted with an application.
-Take, email, fax or mail the completed application and the accompanying documents to a Regional Examination Center.
+Take in person, email, fax or mail the completed application and the accompanying documents to a Regional Examination Center.
 Do not mail, email or fax the application directly to the National Maritime Center.

 To get a TWIC, you may apply online.
 Thereafter you will have to have a personal interview and, when the application has been processed and approved, you will be required to claim your TWIC in person.
 Make clear that you need the TWIC to work in the maritime industry.